VEuPathDB/puppet-irods/README.md

 _The primary group of the Linux account that will run the iRODS server software._

-This applies to iCAT and resource servers.
+This applies to provider and consumer servers.
 The default is `irods`.

 #### `irods::globals::srv_negotiation_key`